 The Lattari Mountains are part of the larger Sorrentine Peninsula.
 And the mountain range.
 Which stretches from the town of Positano to the island of Capri.
 And includes many other smaller mountain ranges.

 Tectonic activity formed the Lattari Mountains over millions of years.
 They are primarily made up of limestone rock.
 But also contain some sandstone and marl deposits in certain areas.
 We know the mountains for their rich biodiversity.
-As they provide habitat for many plants and animals that live nowhere else on Earth.
+As they provide a habitat for many plants and animals that live nowhere else on Earth.

 Go on A Boat Tour Day Trip